ethereum/web3.py/docs/overview.rst

    >>> tx_receipt.contractAddress
    '0x8a22225eD7eD460D7ee3842bce2402B9deaD23D3'

-Once loaded into a Contract object, the functions of a deployed contract are available on the ``functions`` namespace:
+Once a deployed contract is loaded into a Contract object, the functions of that contract are available on the ``functions`` namespace:

 .. code-block:: python